If you’ve just invested in a grill, or simply want to step up your barbecue game, you’re probably looking at essential accessories.

 Even if the outside of the gloves are greasy, they slide off of your hand easily.
 The textured palm gives them good grip on foods, pots and pans.

 Would I use these to move flaming charcoal or a cast-iron grill grate?
-The manufacturer claims that the gloves can withstand 500 degrees before melting or burning.
+The manufacturer claims that these can withstand 500 degrees before melting or burning.
 I wouldn’t use them to move wood or charcoal that’s on fire.
 I might try to move a grill grate only if I knew that I would be handling the hot item for a mere second.

 It would be difficult to wash the inside without creating a moisture problem inside the glove.
 Therefore, you should probably handle the gloves only with clean hands.